“No Fee Unless We Win” Explained

-A contingent fee, commonly referred to as a “contingency fee,” is the fee the attorney earns when the case is concluded.
+A contingent fee, also known as a “contingency fee,” is the fee the attorney earns when the case is concluded.
 Workers’ compensation and auto accident cases very often conclude with a lump sum cash settlement paid to the client.
 When that happens, the attorney’s fee is calculated on a percentage and paid to the attorney.
-If the case does not conclude with a cash payment to the client, then no lawyer fees are owed at all!
+Fees are only owed to the lawyer when a cash settlement is received.

 However, with some law firms, the attorney’s fee may not be all you are responsible for.
-Nearly all contingent fee agreements include terms which allow the attorney to pay for the expenses incurred in building a case for the client up front and deduct them from the settlement along with the attorney’s fee.
+Most contingent fee agreements include terms that allow attorneys to pay for case expenses upfront.
+The settlement deducts these expenses along with the attorney’s fee.
 Some law firms will charge the client for these expenses even if no cash settlement is obtained for the client.
-The Law Offices of T. Andrew Miller does not practice law this way, no matter the circumstances.
+The Law Offices of T. Andrew Miller do not practice law this way, no matter the outcome.
 If the client does not receive a cash settlement at the conclusion of his or her injury claim, then the client owes nothing.